 It has a link to the article on the spammer --- ROBERT SOLOWAY, formerly of Oklahoma --- indicted in Seattle, Washington in March 2007.
 See the bottom of the home page (in mid 2007).

-Interestingly, Microsoft has taken legal action against some spammers (in the USA and in Europe), as you can see by other links at the bottom of that page.
+Interestingly, Microsoft has taken legal action against some spammers (in the USA and in Europe).

 See the biographies of some of these people.
 Many include pictures and addresses.